saadsohail05/Web-Programming/Week 6 Lecture 1+2/Readme.md

 ## Task 06 : Finding Total Width of an Element
 ### Description
-I have calculated the total width of the "<p>" element using jQuery's outerWidth() method, including its width, padding, and border.
+I have calculated the total width of the p element using jQuery's outerWidth() method, including its width, padding, and border.
 The calculated total width is then displayed.
 ### Screenshots
 ![alt text](<Task 06 Screenshot.png>)

 ## Task 07 : Counting Number of "p" Elements
 ### Description
-I have created an HTML page with a div container that contains several "<p>" elements.
-Using jQuery, I have counted the number of child "<p>" elements inside the container div with the ID "selected".
+I have created an HTML page with a div container that contains several p elements.
+Using jQuery, I have counted the number of child p elements inside the container div with the ID "selected".
 The count is then displayed within a div with the class "text".

 ### Screenshots
 ![alt text](<Task 07 Screenshot.png>)